The Marine Police Museum

 Boat named after river police founder Master Mariner John Harriott

 Today the River Police are concentrated more on river security with so many potential targets.
 Take for example riverside locations, the House of Commons, MI5 and MI6 and all the bridges crossing the Thames – all potential terrorists’ targets.
-The primary objects of policing is; number one to save live; number two stopping crime; and number three detecting crime.
+The primary objects of policing are; number one to save life; number two stopping crime, and number three detecting crime.

 The Thames River Police Museum